A new champion among partner LLMs for DGX Spark? Comparing Qwen3.6-35B-A3B-NVFP4 in two quantized versions

 | MTP spec=3 | 108.30 | 89.92 | -17.0% | 375.8 | 344.5 |

-The NVIDIA version wins in all single sessions.
-This result is also consistent with forum follow-up tests (Unsloth version 15.2% lower in average decode, single 75 vs 90 tok/s), and at least in my DGX Spark environment for single sessions, "the Unsloth version is faster" was not reproducible.
+The NVIDIA version wins all single sessions.
+The results are consistent with forum follow-up reports (Unsloth version averaging 15.2% lower decode speed, single 75 vs 90 tok/s), and at least in my DGX Spark environment's single sessions, "the Unsloth version is faster" did not reproduce.

-What's interesting is that the MTP acceptance rates were nearly identical between the two versions.
-At spec=2, both showed 0.87 / 0.69; at spec=3, both showed 0.86–0.87 / 0.67–0.69 / 0.54–0.55.
-This means there's no difference in drafter prediction quality, and the difference that does appear is purely in the execution efficiency of the quantization format.
-The Unsloth version's compressed-tensors dynamically quantizes activations every token, and that computation adds entirely to latency in single sessions.
-The fact that the difference nearly disappears at up to 8 parallel sessions (and actually reverses by a small margin at MTP spec=2) makes sense if you consider this overhead being diluted by batching.
+What's interesting is that the MTP acceptance rates were nearly identical between both versions. spec=2 showed 0.87 / 0.69 for both, spec=3 showed 0.86–0.87 / 0.67–0.69 / 0.54–0.55 for both.
+This means there's no difference in drafter prediction quality — the difference is purely in execution efficiency of the quantization format.
+The Unsloth version's compressed-tensors dynamically quantizes activations every token, and in single sessions that computation adds directly to latency.
+The fact that the gap nearly disappears at 8-parallel load (in MTP spec=2 the Unsloth version actually edges ahead by a slim margin) makes sense if this overhead is amortized across batches.

-Note that the "2.5x" claim is for B200 throughput, and Mia's approximately 80 tok/s is nearly reproduced by the Unsloth version MTP spec=2's 81.6 tok/s in this test.
-The numbers themselves are correct; it appears the truth is simply that the NVIDIA version as a comparison baseline under the same conditions was missing.
+As for the "2.5x" claim, it's an assertion that includes B200 throughput, and Mia's ~80 tok/s can be substantially reproduced with the Unsloth version's MTP spec=2 result of 81.6 tok/s in this measurement.
+The numbers themselves are correct; it appears the truth is simply that the comparison against the NVIDIA version under identical conditions was missing.

-Making a switch based on speed alone is a recipe for trouble, so I also ran both versions through the same 4 Japanese quality check questions as before (instruction compliance within 50 characters, free-form writing, code generation, numerical calculation).
+Making a switch based on speed alone invites problems, so I ran the same 4-question Japanese quality check from last time (50-character instruction compliance, free description, code generation, numerical calculation) through both versions.

-The NVIDIA version answered all 4 questions as expected.
-It answered the "describe Tokyo in 50 characters or fewer including punctuation" question in 11 characters, the code generation passed execution verification, and the apple and orange calculation was correct.
-The Unsloth version got the code generation and calculation right, but for the 50-character instruction question, the thinking process ran long and was cut off before reaching an answer.
-Since it was a single trial, this can't be called a meaningful quality difference, but the tendency toward longer thinking does show up in the numbers.
+The NVIDIA version passed all 4 questions as expected.
+It answered the "explain Japan's capital in 50 characters or fewer including punctuation" in 11 characters, code generation was correct through execution verification, and the apple and orange calculation was right.
+The Unsloth version was correct on code generation and calculation, but on just the 50-character instruction question, the thinking process ran long and was cut off before reaching an answer.
+Since it was only one trial, I can't call it a statistically significant quality difference, but the tendency toward longer thinking does show up in the numbers.

-One important caveat here: 35B-A3B is a reasoning model, and the thinking length is considerably longer than with 27B.
-When I first ran the quality checks with max_tokens 512, the thinking used up the entire allocation on every question and the responses came out empty.
-It's recommended to allocate 2048 or more when evaluating quality.
+One caution here: 35B-A3B is a reasoning model, and thinking length is considerably longer than the 27B.
+When I first ran the quality check with max_tokens 512, thinking used up the entire budget on every question and answers came back empty.
+It's recommended to secure 2048 or more when checking quality.

 I also confirmed image input.
-The method was to send image requests with MTP enabled and check the speculative decoding counters in vLLM metrics.
-The result was that speculative decoding remained active for both text and image in both versions.
-The same behavior confirmed with 27B is maintained with 35B-A3B.
+The method was to send image requests with MTP enabled and watch the speculative decoding counters in vLLM's metrics.
+The result was that speculative decoding remained active for both versions, with both text and image requests.
+MTP's 108 tok/s and image input are compatible.
+The same behavior confirmed with the 27B is maintained in 35B-A3B as well.

-Second, in the quantization showdown, the NVIDIA version won on single-session DGX Spark.
-The Unsloth version is nearly on par at 8 parallel sessions, and each set of published numbers is correct for its respective conditions.
-However, switching without checking "which conditions the numbers apply to" means losing 17% in single sessions.
+Second, the quantized version showdown on DGX Spark single sessions goes to the NVIDIA version.
+The Unsloth version nearly catches up in 8-parallel, and both versions' published numbers are correct for their respective conditions.
+However, if you switch without verifying "which conditions the numbers apply to," you'll lose 17% in single sessions.

-Next, I want to incorporate the new champion into a permanent configuration and test tool calling from Hermes Agent and RAG coexistence in real-world operation.
-I also plan to cover the latest build re-measurements for Nano and Gemma, and how far the full flashinfer_b12x path on the special build differs, in a follow-up article if the opportunity arises.
+Next I'd like to incorporate the new champion into a resident configuration and try out tool calling from Hermes Agent and co-residing with RAG in actual operation.
+I'm also planning to cover re-measurement of Nano and Gemma on the latest builds, and how much the full flashinfer_b12x path on the special build differs, in a follow-up article if the opportunity arises.

 Reference Links